Chip-L/Match_Game/README.md

   * At this point, Bootstrap isn't offering a lot of value.
 I think rows of flexboxes might work better and give more flexibility.
 It would also reduce the amount of html code needed to render the page.
   * this will allow more cards to display at a time (not confined to 12 across)

+I had some troubles with the custom_modal_box but we finally found the problem.
+See https://stackoverflow.com/questions/48308960/my-remove-event-isnt-working for that discussion.

 Note: adding a non-breaking space (&nbsp;) to the cards keeps them a consistent size I need a better solution than this.